sagemathinc/cowasm/README.md

-# Zython: WebAssembly Python for Servers and Browsers
+# CoWasm: Collaborative WebAssembly for Servers and Browsers

 ## Some Quick Notes about the overall plan